 As a specialist of collaborative musical activities, chamber musician, and repetiteur in opera houses, I find that students benefit when they are able to make friends and experience the social component of music making firsthand.
 This is a priority in my studio as there are group playing classes, opportunities to perform with other pianists, instrumentalists, and singers, and get more involved in the community.

-I have over 12 years of experience working with students of all ages, levels, and musical interests, and I can teach classical, jazz, pop, rock, ragtime, showtunes, and the blues.
-Feel free to contact me for your completely FREE trial lesson to meet me and experience my teaching.
+I have over 16 years of experience working with students of all ages, levels, and musical interests, and I can teach classical, jazz, pop, rock, ragtime, showtunes, and the blues.
+Feel free to contact me for your completely FREE trial lesson either in person or via Zoom!

 I love working with students of all ages and levels who are interested in exploring a new way to express themselves, discover the world around them, and develop a greater sense of awareness and empathy.
 It is completely gratifying to see a student acheive a challenging goal, find joy in music, and develop skills and work ethics that will serve them for the rest of their lives.
 Being a part of this is what keeps me teaching!